Yummy Traditional : Paratha and Roti Page Not Found - Yummy Traditional

 I used minced chicken seasoned with a few spices, but you can easily switch things up with minced mutton, beef, or lamb, depending on your preference.
 Additionally, you can adjust the spice levels to suit your taste.

 Have you tried Chicken Egg Paratha?
-Feel free to follow me on social media to stay up-to-date on my latest culinary creations.
+Feel free to follow me on social media to stay up to date on my latest culinary creations.

 Facebook